 #6.
 Aliner Somerset

-The Somerset is a very well-equipped camper and one of the best in the industry.
+The Somerset is a very well-equipped camper and one of the best in the industry and one of the nicest pop up campers I’ve seen.
 Dozens of standard amenities make this dual-tent a perfect choice for a family.

 There are 4 models in the Somerset line-up including the high-end Utah model which we particularly like.